swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 Since the strings created are string literals, known at compile time, there is no allocation impact for this argument wrapper type and this additional label information.

 > It may seem tempting to simply record arguments into a dictionary using their effective labels, however this can lead to issues due to labels being allowed to be reused.
-For example, `func sum(a a1: Int, a a2: Int)` is a legal, athough not very readable, function declaration.
+For example, `func sum(a a1: Int, a a2: Int)` is a legal, although not very readable, function declaration.
 A naive encoding scheme could risk overriding the "first `a`" value with the "second `a` if it strongly relied on the labels only.
-A distributed actor system implementation should decide how to deal with such situations and may choose to throw at runtime if such risky signature is detected, or apply some mangling, e.g. use the parameter names to clarify which value was encoded.
+A distributed actor system implementation should decide how to deal with such situations and may choose to throw at runtime if such a risky signature is detected, or apply some mangling, e.g. use the parameter names to clarify which value was encoded.

 The `record...` calls are expected to serialize the values, using any mechanism they want to, and thanks to the fact that the type performing the recording is being provided by the specific `ActorSystem`, it also knows that it can rely on the arguments to conform to the system's `SerializationRequirement`.